-The Standard Chartered Hong Kong Marathon is one of the territory's most anticipated sporting events that has grown from its humble beginnings in 1997 with a mere 1,000 participants to a signature world-class event with 74,000 runners from over 90 countries competing on this iconic race that unfolds against the backdrop of our breathtaking skyline and harbour.
+The Standard Chartered Hong Kong Marathon is one of the territory's most anticipated sporting events that has grown from its humble beginnings in 1997 with a mere 1,000 participants to a signature world-class event with (under normal circumstances) 74,000 runners from over 90 countries competing on this iconic race that unfolds against the backdrop of our breathtaking skyline and harbour.
+And we return this year with the full quota of 74,000 runners which had been previously limited due to the pandemic.

-The Hong Kong Marathon has been awarded Gold Label status since the 2016 marathon and with total prize money of US$300,000 it is one of Asia's most prominent marathons.
+The Hong Kong Marathon has been awarded Gold Label status since the 2016 marathon and with total prize money of US$314,800 it is one of Asia's most prominent marathons.

 The 10K Run